bomonike/bomonike.github.io/learn-chinese.md

 ## Learning strategies

-1. As precisely as you can, repeat the dialog while watching <a href="#Movies">Mandarin-language movies</a> to get used to the pace and pronounciation, plus the mores and idioms of Chinese culture.
+1. As precisely as you can, repeat the dialog while watching <a href="#Movies">Mandarin-language movies</a> to get used to the pace and pronounciation, plus the <a href="#Mores">mores</a> and idioms of Chinese culture.

-1. Install and use apps with features. (ideally an app serving multiple features).
-Ideally a free one with offline operation.
+1. Install and use mobile eSim and VPNs so you can view YouTube videos.

+1. So you can get around easier, learn <strong>street signs</strong> and names of <strong>foods</strong> with the aid of translation mobile apps with cameras.
+Learn the <a href="#Dynasties">Dynasties</a> so you can better understand the artwork and how historical stories interconnect.

-1. Memorize the 5% of Chinese characters (radicals) that are <a href="#Memonics">memonics</a> with has some resemblance to the object.
+1. Memorize the 5% of Chinese characters (radicals) - pictograms - that are <a href="#Memonics">memonics</a> with some resemblance to the object.

-1. Children in mainland China learn Pinyin before logograms.

-1. "To reduce learning time, I skip learning handwritten CHINESE script".
+1. Learn the <strong>radicals</strong> used to form 90% of Chinese words.

 1. Take the FREE <a target="_blank" href="https://chinesezerotohero.teachable.com/p/introduction-to-chinese">ZeroToHero 15-hour/12 video lesson intro course</a> by an English native speaker who uses the English-subtitled <a target="_blank" href="https://www.youtube.com/playlist?list=PLiL-CuIBxVwMz9Zk9tUc2Q_lFUL_nBS8y">40-episode family comedy drama TV series Go Ahead!
 (2020) on YouTube</a>.

+1. Children in mainland China learn <a target="_blank" href="https://en.wikipedia.org/wiki/Pinyin">Pinyin</a> https://en.wikipedia.org/wiki/Help:IPA before logograms and associated stroke orders.

+1. "To reduce learning time, I skip learning handwritten CHINESE script".

 1. (such as Google Translate and Migaku) to use your camera to take a picture of street signs. for a translation.
 The Migaku app turns real content turns to flashcard.